 Mr. Kierstead began his career as a software engineer in the Telecommunications industry.
-He later moved into logistics, first working as Divisional CIO at Ozburn Hessey Logistics, and later as CIO of BeavEx Logistics, a national transportation company.
-Prior to joining Enstructure, Eric was Chief Information Officer at Material Handling Systems Inc, a multi-national engineering company specializing in the design and construction of eFulfillment centers.
+He later moved into logistics, first working as Divisional CIO at Geodis, and later as CIO of BeavEx Logistics, a national transportation company.
+Prior to joining Enstructure, Eric was Chief Information Officer at Material Handling Systems Inc, a global leader in the design and construction of eFulfillment centers.

-Mr. Kierstead has B.S. and M.S. degrees in Engineering from Cornell University, and a M.S. degree in Computer Science from Kansas State University.
+Mr. Kierstead has B.S. and M.S. degrees in Engineering from Cornell University, and an M.S. degree in Computer Science from Kansas State University.